-Peter Gasston has been a professional web developer for many years, starting at the height of the dot-com boom.
-He has worked freelance and permanent for agencies and corporations, for clients including Orange, Skype, Cisco Systems and the soccer club he passionately follows, Arsenal.
-He now works for digital agency Poke in Shoreditch, London.
+Peter Gasston has been building websites for many years, starting at the height of the dot-com boom.
+He has worked freelance and permanent for agencies and corporations, for clients including Google, Samsung, Skype, Cisco Systems and the soccer club he passionately follows, Arsenal.
+He is now a technologist and front-end lead at digital agency rehabstudio in London.

 Peter lives in London with his wife, Ana.
-He loves to read, anything from literature to history (especially natural history and evolution) and psychology, and is a big fan of independent comics and film.
+He loves to read, anything from literature to history and psychology, and is a big fan of independent comics and film.
 This is his first book.